4DGB/hic-converter/tools/readme.md

 # The Hi-C (.hic) converter tools
-Description of executalbe tools
+Description of executalbe tools.

 ## Converting to .h5 to .hic
-"./h5.to.hic.sh" converts input .h5 files to a juicer compatable .hic file
+"./h5.to.hic.sh" converts input .h5 files to a juicer compatable .hic file.

     conda activate hicexplorerenv
     ./h5.to.hic -m in.h5 -g chr.size.bed